Sacred Heart School Kew

 group and whole class works are based on a range of stimuli including puppetry and plays.

-The Dance program, with specialist teachers from the company Dance Fever/Footsteps, allows for creative movement, spatial awareness, development of elements of movement and composition to perform dance sequences with control, precision, confidence and coordination.
-We have a whole school Dance performance in third term every second year.
-A focus on Ballroom Dancing assists students to cooperate with respect, maturity and sensitivity to others.
-Dance competition and performance and inter-school interaction are features of the program.
+The Dance program, allows for creative movement, spatial awareness, development of elements of movement and composition to perform dance sequences with control, precision, confidence and coordination.
+We hold a School Musical every second year.
+In 2023, our children will perform Disney Lion King Junior.

 Vital to the wellbeing of our students is the encouragement of physical activity and healthy lifestyle choices.
 Students involvement in physical activities, team sports and good health promotes skills, confidence, positive self esteem, team spirit, a sense of belonging and sportsmanship and most importantly fun.